 The feedback features on social media have been designed to pull us in and trigger deep-seated emotional reactions, and as a result, it can be very hard to escape their pull.
-Many of us react to them without really thinking about it.
+Many of us react to them without thinking about it.

 In order to help you pause and step back from the kinds of automatic habits that social media feedback can encourage you to develop, I’m going to suggest a variety of positive affirmations that you can practice saying to yourself — either out loud or just in your mind — before, during, or after you engage with social media.
 This will allow you to break free of the pull of social media feedback and lessen its impact on you.

 Here’s a short list of possible affirmations.
 I don’t suggest using all of them.
 Instead, try them out and see which ones resonate most with you.